 International students (those who were educated outside of the U.S. and/or require an F1 visa) must take additional steps to be considered for admission.
 Please review International Student Admission for exact information.

-*PRAD and DCMA only admit for the Fall and Winter quarters.
+Note: DCMA only admits for the Fall and Winter quarter.

 For details including eligibility requirements, please contact the Office of Graduate Admission at (773) 325-4405 or email@example.com

 Application materials including the statement of purpose and resume can be uploaded directly into the online application.
 Applicants also have the option of submitting the application without these items and emailing them separately to firstname.lastname@example.org.
 Students may request recommendations through the online application and track whether they have been submitted.

 Transcripts (and letters of recommendation not submitted through the online application) should be mailed to:

 Office of Graduate Admission

 Application credentials (including official electronic transcripts) also can be emailed to the Office of Graduate Admission at email@example.com.
 Please make sure your name is on all documents.

 The College of Communication reviews graduate applications on a continuous basis.
 There are no deadlines to submit an application, the admission committee regularly reviews new applications.